Client-side object | |

 object with the default value "CA" and a reset button with the text "Clear Form" displayed on its face.
 If the user types a state abbreviation in the Text

-object and then clicks the Clear Form button, the original value of "CA" is restored.
+object and then clicks the Clear Form button, the original value of "CA" is restored.<B>State: </B><INPUT TYPE="text" NAME="state" VALUE="CA" SIZE="2">Example 2.
+The following example displays two

-<P><INPUT TYPE="reset" VALUE="Clear Form">Text
+<P><INPUT TYPE="reset" VALUE="Clear Form">

 objects, a Select

 object, and three radio buttons; all of these objects have default values.
 The form also has a reset button with the text "Defaults" on its face.
-If the user changes the value of any of the objects and then clicks the Defaults button, the original values are restored.
+If the user changes the value of any of the objects and then clicks the Defaults button, the original values are restored.<HTML>

 <HEAD>